- 1What Is a Stomach?

 Conclusion:

 On following the naturopathic and yoga treatments with precautions and diet and regular follow-up of treatments for a minimum of four months, there is a significant improvement in the gastric ulcer.
-Yoga and naturopathy being a lifestyle, incorporating diet, stress management training, target cutting down the root cause of gastritis to prevent it and improve the current condition.
+Yoga and naturopathy are a lifestyle, incorporating diet, and stress management training, targeting cutting down the root cause of gastritis to prevent it and improve the current condition.